Commercial energy assessor

 - the ability to explain the contents of the EPC clearly to clients

-- the ability to develop good working relationships with a wide range of people
+- good communication skills to build working relationships with a wide range of people

 - good observational skills